IBB guest rooms

 Some other options

-Facebook is very popular in Poland, and Warsaw have multiple apartment-specific Facebook groups which allow both landlords to place ads, and potential tenants to make “looking for a flat” or “looking for roommates” posts.
+Facebook is very popular in Poland, and Warsaw has multiple apartment-specific Facebook groups which allow both landlords to place ads and potential tenants to make “looking for a flat” or “looking for roommates” posts.

-To find such groups simply go to the Facebook search bar and type „Warsaw” or „Warszawa” and “apartments” or “rooms.” or try the Polish equivalent: “mieszkanie” or “pokoje”.
+To find such groups simply use the Facebook search bar and type “Warsaw” or “Warszawa” and “apartments” or “rooms.” or try the Polish equivalent: “mieszkanie” or “pokoje”.

 Some of the fb groups in Warsaw:

-IBB is quite big community so one of the ways of searching for an apartment might be asking colleagues if they have a place to rent or know someone who is currently renting a room/flat.
+IBB is quite a big community, so one of the ways of searching for an apartment might be asking your colleagues if they have a place to rent or know someone who is currently renting a room/flat.
 Sometimes you can find an announcement on the board in the main hall or an e-mail sent to all community members.
-You can also do so, informing that you are searching for a flat, using one of the internal IBB e-mail distribution lists.
+You can also post your own announcement that you are searching for a flat, using one of the internal IBB e-mail distribution lists.